TasvirChi/playchi-js/docs/api.md

 Gets the player log level types.

-Type: PKLogLevelTypes
+Type: PCLogLevelTypes

-Returns **PKLogLevelTypes** The log level types of the player.
+Returns **PCLogLevelTypes** The log level types of the player.

 ### LogLevel

 Gets the player log level objects.

-Type: PKLogLevels
+Type: PCLogLevels

-Returns **PKLogLevels** The log levels objects of the player.
+Returns **PCLogLevels** The log levels objects of the player.

 ### AbrMode

 Gets the player abr modes.

-Type: PKAbrModes
+Type: PCAbrModes

-Returns **PKAbrModes** The abr modes of the player.
+Returns **PCAbrModes** The abr modes of the player.

 ### MediaType

 Gets the player media types.

-Type: PKMediaTypes
+Type: PCMediaTypes

-Returns **PKMediaTypes** The media types of the player.
+Returns **PCMediaTypes** The media types of the player.

 ### StreamType

 Gets the player stream types.

-Type: PKStreamTypes
+Type: PCStreamTypes

-Returns **PKStreamTypes** The stream types of the player.
+Returns **PCStreamTypes** The stream types of the player.

 ### EngineType

 Gets the player engine types.

-Type: PKEngineTypes
+Type: PCEngineTypes

-Returns **PKEngineTypes** The engine types of the player.
+Returns **PCEngineTypes** The engine types of the player.

 ### CorsType

 Gets the player cors types.

-Type: PKCorsTypes
+Type: PCCorsTypes

-Returns **PKCorsTypes** The player cors types.
+Returns **PCCorsTypes** The player cors types.

 ### AdBreakType

 Gets the ad break types.

-Type: PKAdBreakTypes
+Type: PCAdBreakTypes

-Returns **PKAdBreakTypes** The ad break types of the player.
+Returns **PCAdBreakTypes** The ad break types of the player.

 ### AdTagType

 Gets the ad break tag types.

-Type: PKAdTagTypes
+Type: PCAdTagTypes

-Returns **PKAdTagTypes** The ad tag types of the player.
+Returns **PCAdTagTypes** The ad tag types of the player.

 ### Error